retrixe/IveBot/README.md

 ## Configuration

 Set up a MongoDB instance and note its URL.
 You can set it to store its data in `database` within this folder (you must first make the folder before starting MongoDB)

+Get the trivia lists zip from [here](https://siasky.net/nAHYx0Qe7NFag-RuMZTSGizq5ral6Q6m6BZrSHKzzx7r_g) and extract it so that the triviaLists folder is in the top-level directory.

 Make a file named `config.json5` in the top-level directory.
 It should be something like this: